Controllers

 72 * @brief Sets the target velocity of the vehicle in the inertial frame and the target yaw rate (in degres/s)

-74 * @param yaw_rate The target yaw rate in degrees/s
+74 * @param yaw_rate The target yaw in degrees

 75 */